CHORUS-TRE/chorus-web-ui/docs/memory-bank/progress.md

 - The core Clean Architecture structure (`domain`, `data`, `presentation`) is proving effective.
 - The application's notification system (`useAppState`) is successfully integrated into the data flow.

-## 2. What's Left to Build / Refactor
+## 2. Next Steps

-- **Testing:** Increase test coverage for the new data flow components.
+### Next Concrete Feature
 - **User Management UI:** Create a UI for managing users (list, edit, delete) for authenticated admins.

-- **Final Review:** Conduct a final review of all entities to ensure consistency.
+### Ongoing Tasks
+- **Increase Test Coverage:** Continuously add tests for new and existing data flow components to ensure stability.

 ## 3. Current Status

 - **Architecture Fully Implemented:** The core data and UI patterns have been successfully applied across all major entities.
 The application is in a consistent and maintainable state.
+The project is ready for the next phase of feature development.

 ## 4. Known Issues